Have your say

 - improved fisheries education and awareness;

-- better understanding of recreational fishers including their motivations, needs and activity constraints;
+- better understanding of recreational fishers including their motivations and activities;

-- improved recognition of economic contributions and social benefits derived from recreational fishing in management decisions;
+- improved recognition of economic and social benefits from recreational fishing;

 - better anticipation of management needs due to changes in fisheries and the fishing population;

 - involving fishers more in citizen science programs; and

 How the Strategy is managedA Steering Committee oversees the project.
 The committee includes members from DPIPWE, TARFish, IMAS and the recreational fishing community.

 Expert input will be sought when required by assembling reference groups.

 - Current and future recreational sea fishing activities.

 - All saltwater recreational fishing in Tasmania.